Stillwater, Oklahoma: Annual festivals and events

 The Oklahoma Special Olympics’ Annual Summer Games take place every May.
 It is the largest amateur sporting event in Oklahoma and the largest Special Olympics event in the United States.

-Since 2011, Stillwater has hosted the annual Bob Childers' Gypsy Cafe, a red dirt music festival.
-Benefits from the event go to the Red Dirt Relief Fund which supports Oklahoma musicians in crisis.
+Since 2011, Stillwater has hosted the annual Bob Childers' Gypsy Cafe, a Red Dirt music festival.
+Benefits from the event go to the Red Dirt Relief Fund, which supports Oklahoma musicians in crisis.

 In the summer, there is the Krazy Daze Shopping Extravaganza and the Payne County Fair.
 On Independence Day, Stillwater hosts the annual Boomer Blast, a fireworks show at Boomer Lake Park.

 The fall season begins Collegefest, OSU Student Government Association's Lights on Stillwater (a trade-show style event where students learn about local organizations, shops, restaurants, and services), and the Downtown Stillwater Car Show.
 The annual Downtown Stillwater Halloween Festival is held the Tuesday before Halloween and includes a costume contest.

-For more than twenty years, the Eskimo Joe's Juke Joint Jog 5K and Fun Run (one mile race) have been held in the fall to benefit the Stillwater Area United Way.
+For more than twenty years, the Eskimo Joe's Juke Joint Jog 5K and Fun Run (one-mile race) has been held in the fall to benefit the Stillwater Area United Way.